 Halimah Yacob was sworn in as Singapore’s first female President at the State Room of the Istana on Thursday morning.

 However, the 63 year-old’s election as President was not without controversy.
-The Singapore government established such narrow criteria for candidates to run for Presidential Elections 2017 that only Halimah Yacoob made the cut, being the only candidate for Singapore President.
+The Singapore government established such narrow criteria for candidates to run for Presidential Elections 2017 that only Halimah Yacob made the cut, being the only candidate for Singapore President.

-The Election Department issued only one Certificate of Eligibility for the contest of Presidential Elections 2017 to Halimah Yacoob.
+The Election Department issued only one Certificate of Eligibility for the contest of Presidential Elections 2017 to Halimah Yacob.
 This is also the first time Singapore is implementing a reserved Presidency for an individual from the Malay community.